 Individuals who have tested positive for the virus will be interviewed as quickly as possible to identify those individuals with whom they have had close contact within the past 4 days.
 “Close contact” is defined by public health officials as a 15-minute encounter within 6 feet of each other.

-Delaware public health officials will conduct the contact tracing process and will communicate with the university as appropriate regarding individuals who need to be quarantined or isolated.
+Delaware Public Health District officials will conduct the contact tracing process and will communicate with the university as appropriate regarding individuals who need to be quarantined or isolated.
 They will monitor the condition of those individuals to determine when they can be removed from quarantine or isolation.
 The university will provide information necessary for county officials to properly conduct contact tracing, including data such as classroom rosters, roommate rosters, athletic team rosters, etc.